Chemical formula: C₂₆H₂₉Cl₂N₅O₃ Molecular mass: 530.446 g/mol PubChem compound: 5328940

 Following a single oral (10 mg/kg) administration of [14C] radiolabelled bosutinib to lactating Sprague-Dawley rats, radioactivity was readily excreted into breast milk as early as 0.5 hr after dosing.
 Concentration of radioactivity in milk was up to 8-fold higher than in plasma.
 This allowed measurable concentrations of radioactivity to appear in the plasma of nursing pups.

-Bosutinib was not carcinogenic in the 2-year rat carcinogenicity study.
+Bosutinib was not carcinogenic in the 2-year rat and 6-month rasH2 mouse carcinogenicity studies.

 Bosutinib has demonstrated the ability to absorb light in the UV-B and UV-A range and is distributed into the skin and uveal tract of pigmented rats.
 However, bosutinib did not demonstrate a potential for phototoxicity of the skin or eyes in pigmented rats exposed to bosutinib in the presence of UV radiation at bosutinib exposures up to 3-times and 2-times the human exposure resulting from the clinical dose of 400 or 500 mg, respectively (based on unbound Cmax in the respective species).